-WASHINGTON (AP) -- Democratic legislation in the Senate to replace $85 billion in across-the-board spending cuts would result in very modest deficit savings through the end of the budget year, most if not of all of them through higher taxes on millionaires.
+WASHINGTON (AP) -- White House-backed legislation in the Senate to replace $85 billion in across-the-board spending cuts would raise the deficit through the end of the budget year by tens of billions of dollars, officials said late Wednesday as the two parties maneuvered for public support on economic issues.

-The Senate is expected to vote on Thursday on rival Democratic and Republican alternatives to replace the spending cuts, known in Washington-speak as a sequester.
+The Senate is expected to vote on Thursday on rival Democratic and Republican plans to replace the spending cuts, known in Washington-speak as a "sequester."
 Both bills are expected to fail.